-Muscle samples from 5 month old mice (20-50 ug) were lysed in 20 uLuL/mg of RIPA buffer using a Qialyser (5 minutes at 30 Hz).
-After centrifugation (15 minutes at 14 000 RPM), lysates were boiled in a final concentration of 1X SDS-PAGE sample buffer (BioRad).
+Muscle samples from 5 month old mice (20-50 ug) were lysed in 20 mL/mg of RIPA buffer using a Qialyser (5 minutes at 30 Hz).
+After centrifugation (15 minutes at 14,000 RPM), lysates were boiled in a final concentration of 1X SDS-PAGE sample buffer (BioRad).
 Proteins were separated on pre-cast gradient gels from BioRad and transferred to nitrocellulose membranes.
-After blocking in 2% bovine serum albuminFisher), blots were probed with anti-LC3, anti-pS6K, total S6K, anti-pS6and anti-S6 antibodies Secondary antibodies were a=Alexa680/700 conjugated anti-mouseand anti-rabbit secondary antibodiesfrom Life Technologies.
+After blocking in 2% bovine serum albumin (overnight?
+1hr?)
+(Fisher Scientific), blots were probed with anti-LC3 (Cell Signaling #12741S), anti-pS6K (Cell Signaling #9206S), total S6K (Cell Signaling #2708, anti-pS6 (Cell Signaling #2211S) and anti-S6 antibodies (Cell Signaling #2317S)..
+Secondary antibodies were Alexa FluorFlour and 790 conjugated anti-mouse (680nm) and anti-rabbit (700nm)secondary antibodies (respectively) from Life Technologies.
 Blots were visualized via a LiCOR Odyssey system.
 Quantification was performed using ImageStudio Lite (LiCOR).

 Statistics

 Statistical significance was designated at <0.05 for this study.
 All statistical tests were performed using the R software package18.
 For pairwise tests, normality was tested via Shapiro-Wilk tests, and equal variance was tested using Levene’s test.
-Based on these results, either Wilcoxon tests, Student’s t or Welch’s t-tests were performed.
+Based on these results, either Wilcoxon Rank Sum tests, Student’s t- or Welch’s t-tests were performed.
 For mouse studies, the three non-knockout genotypes (floxed allele alone, transgene alone and wild-type at both loci) were analyzed separately and then combined and labeled as “Controls” if not significantly different.
-For survival analyses and cox proportional hazard tests, the survival package was used (version 2.38-3)19,20.
+For survival analyses and Cox proportional hazard tests, the survival package was used (version 2.38-3)19,20.
 P-values were adjusted for multiple hypothesis testing by the method of Benjamini and Hochberg21.
 With the exception of western blotting, the experimenter was blinded to the genotypes until data were analysed.
 All raw data and reproducible code is available at http://bridgeslab.github.io/DrosophilaMuscleFunction

 Results